curtjh/xslide/README.md

 ```

 here is an example with some config options set.
 This minimal config will produce a slideshow with no navbar or thumb images or close icon.
 Arrow keyboard keys will advance slides as well as clicking/tapping image itself, and escape will close the whole show along with clicking away from image.
+This ill
+look just like the xslide_default.png example image but with a larger image centered on screen with no buttons at all.
 ```

     let pics = getPics(); // helper function you would create to get comma sep list of image paths to pass to class